 Read More.
 Reading is essential.
 Millionaire Next Door, Rich Dad Poor Dad, Slight Edge, and many more became part of our daily habits.
 Understanding that had we known more about money maybe we would have more; we became interested in financial literacy.

 Open to Ideas.
 We are always open to learning more.
 This does not mean we act on everything we read, see or hear.
 But, in the process of reading up and finding other ways to make money, we became open to new ideas.
-Everyone has a different situation, but we owned a home which allowed us to use something relatively unknown to most called an acceleration HELOC (home equity line of credit) that has been a life-changer.
+Everyone has a different situation, but we owned a home that allowed us to use something relatively unknown to most called an acceleration HELOC (home equity line of credit) which has been a life-changer.

 It is what it is, and we’ve chosen to put several spendy activities on hiatus for a while.
 So far it has been well worth it.
 At our current rate, by our early 30s, we’ll be debt-free and owe less than 100,000 in our house.
 Shortly thereafter, we will have no mortgage, just in time for our first kid $$$.

 People throw the word “mentor” around too easily these days.
 I never ask for unsolicited advice, I am a fruit inspector.
 Never take advice from someone who does not have the proverbial fruit on the tree.
 I cringe when I hear people in financial destitution give other people financial advice.

 When people ask me about investing I tell them “I have no clue: and not pretend to know some magic formula.
 Broke coworkers telling their broke coworkers how to stay broke is what my financially independent friend/mentor calls it.
-He is 29, his wife 27 and they are retired.
+He is 29, his wife is 27 and they are retired.

 They are our exclusive financial mentors.
-Our friends have helped Lauren and I (and several others) more than we could imagine.
+Our friends have helped Lauren and me (and several others) more than we could imagine.
 Having a mentor also holds us accountable!
 Find someone with the fruit on the tree to learn from.